14 Ways to Reduce Anxiety Naturally

 9Eliminate Food Sensitivities:

-Food sensitivities are foods that your body doesn’t tolerate well and has an immune reactivity too.
+Food sensitivities are foods that your body doesn’t tolerate well and have an immune reactivity too.
 In these cases, the body creates an inflammatory storm when you consume the food particle.
 This will damage the gut lining and inflame the brain.

 I always recommend a 4-6 week elimination diet before trying any of the susceptible foods back in order to allow the body to heal.
-Overtime, the body will become less sensitive to many foods in the future.
+Over time, the body will become less sensitive to many foods in the future.

 anxiety